-In 1919, a penal colony was built on the island and during the years that Panama was under the rule of of Omar Torrijos and Manuel Noriega, the prison was a feared place with a reputation for brutal conditions.
-As such, the island was avoided by locals, and other than the prison, was completely undeveloped.
+In 1919, a penal colony was built on the island.
+During the years that Panama was under the rule of Omar Torrijos and Manuel Noriega, the prison was a feared place with a reputation for brutal conditions.
+As such, the island was avoided by locals; other than the prison, it was completely undeveloped.

 The prison began closing in 1990 to make way for Coiba National Park, founded in 1991.
 After the prison was closed down, the island's pristine condition made it ideal as a reserve.
-In 2005, the year the park became a UNESCO World Heritage Site, the last convict was released.
+The last convict was released in 2005 when the park became a UNESCO World Heritage Site.

-The island is about 75% forested with a large fraction of standing ancient forest.
+Rising to a maximum elevation of 425 m (1,400 ft), the island is about 75% forested, with a large portion comprising a standing ancient forest.
 Coiba Island is home to rare flora and fauna found only on the island.
 The island also harbors tree species that have long disappeared from the mainland due to deforestation and overharvesting.

 Coiba National Park

-The forests of Coiba Island possess a high variety of endemic birds, mammals and plants.
-Coiba Island also serves as the last refuge for a number of threatened species that have largely disappeared from the rest of Panama, such as the Crested Eagle and the Scarlet Macaw.
+The forests of Coiba Island possess a wide variety of endemic birds, mammals and plants.
+Coiba Island is the last refuge for several threatened species that have largely disappeared from the rest of Panama, such as the Crested Eagle and the Scarlet Macaw.

-The Naitonal Park hosts 760 species of marine fishes, 33 species of sharks and 20 species of cetaceans.
-The islands within the property are the only group of inshore islands in the tropical eastern Pacific that have significant populations of trans-Pacific fishes, namely, Indo-Pacific species that have established themselves in the eastern Pacific.
+The National Park hosts 760 species of marine fishes, 33 species of sharks and 20 species of cetaceans.
+The islands within the property are the only coastal islands in the tropical eastern Pacific with significant populations of trans-Pacific fishes, namely, Indo-Pacific species that have established themselves in the eastern Pacific.